-- Helping members of the Jewish community to engage in tzedakah, and training future philanthropists. - Caring for Jews in need in Israel and around the world. - Providing financial resources for critical human services in the local Jewish and general communities.

-- Nurturing relationships between Jewish philanthropists and Federation/ Foundation professionals. - Building leadership and social capital in the Jewish community. - Establishing priorities that consider the future needs of the Jewish community. - Reinforcing the positive perception of Federation/ the Foundation as a philanthropic partner with the broader community, by leveraging the public relations value of gifts from Foundation Donor-Advised Funds to a broad array of charitable causes outside of the Jewish community. - Helping to build the Foundation's Unrestricted Endowment Fund for the Jewish Community.
+- Helping members of the Jewish community to engage in tzedakah, the mitzvah that dictates the responsibility of Jews to give to charity. - Caring for Jews in need in the United States, Israel, and around the world. - Providing financial resources for critical human services in the local Jewish and general communities. - Nurturing relationships between Jewish philanthropists and Federation/ Foundation professionals. - Building leadership and social capital in the Jewish community. - Establishing priorities that consider the future needs of the Jewish community. - Helping to build the Foundation's Unrestricted Endowment Fund for the Jewish Community through succession planning.